Nidux/NiduxRest/README.md

 ### Multipart File Upload

-simply add an array of files as the second argument to to the `Multipart` helper:
+simply add an array of files as the second argument to to the `prepareMultiPart` helper:

 ```php
 $headers = ['Accept' => 'application/json'];